-There were late nights, early mornings and long weekends training.
-There was stress, moments of fear and a few tears and a number of injuries along the way.
+There were late nights, early mornings, and long weekends of training.
+There was stress, moments of fear and a few tears, and a number of injuries along the way.

-And then it was the week of, a year gone just like that….
+And then it was the week off, a year has gone just like that….

-Gear all over the floor, boxes all labeled, gear lists being checked and “to do” lists getting crossed off then Robyn arrived and I cried.
+Gear was all over the floor, boxes were all labeled, gear lists were being checked, and “to-do” lists getting crossed off then Robyn arrived and I cried.
 This was all happening.
 Shit just got really real.

 Pink taking over the sound waves on the roadie, the ferry ride uneventful with no dolphins, a quick overnight stop in Picton, with so many laughs over the number of cows at the cowshed (AirBnB).
 A quick drive down the road stop and meeting with my coach for a final pep talk.
 Then we were off on the most amazing scenic trip down the West Coast, windows down, music on, bees stinging me, we finally reached Kumara.

-The total bonus of wanting to be by yourself and your best friend knowing you shouldn’t be by yourself, lending some very reassuring words, grounding me and reminding me of where I had come from and where I would be in a couple of days times.
+The total bonus of wanting to be by yourself and your best friend knowing you shouldn’t be by yourself, lending some very reassuring words, grounding me, and reminding me of where I had come from and where I would be in a couple of days’ time.
 I had done the work.
 I was stronger than my thoughts and it was time.

-5am, and there’s a buzz of activity happening, tents are being packed up, cars are being loaded, final checks are being done and I was being dropped off 2km from the start line.
+5 am and there was a buzz of activity happening, tents are being packed up, cars are being loaded, final checks are being done and I was being dropped off 2km from the start line.

-Hugs all round.
-Wishes of good-luck and again the only way to describe it all was numbing, almost robotic.
+Hugs all around.
+Wishes of good luck and again the only way to describe it all was numbing, almost robotic.

 I racked my bike and followed the lines of people walking down to the beach, with not a lot going through my head except, I must touch the water.

-Nice slow run cause unless you were sprinting at the front of the group there was no other way to do it, across sand, dirt road, up a hill on to the main road into transition and just like that the first stage was done.
-On the bike into Stage 2, passing cyclists, cyclist passing me, everyone saying hi, then hill after hill, I find myself alone, missing the bunches and facing a head wind.
-My Garmin watch messing with my head, trying to figure out why on earth it’s taken me so long to do 15km when I’m going faster in speed than I had in training.
+It nice slow run cause unless you were sprinting at the front of the group there was no other way to do it, across the sand, dirt road, up a hill onto the main road into transition, and just like that the first stage was done.
+On the bike into Stage 2, passing cyclists, cyclists passing me, everyone saying hi, then hill after hill, I find myself alone, missing the bunches and facing a headwind.
+My Garmin watches messing with my head, trying to figure out why on earth it’s taken me so long to do 15km when I’m going faster in speed than I had in training.
 It took me 18 miles to figure out it was exactly that, in miles!!
-Trying to do maths in the head, ok not happening very well oh well, just keep riding you’ll come across transition when 65km is up.
+Trying to do maths in my head, ok not happening very well oh well, just keep riding you’ll come across a transition when 65km is up.

 I’m still trying to work out why they call it a mountain run, cause there definitely was not a lot of running.
 The track was so technical and I don’t think any amount of running I had done could have prepared me for what lay ahead.

-First river crossing, OMG did ice water feel so good on the legs.
-It was definitely a wakey wakey moment, then onto the riverbed, onto more uneven track with rocks and tree roots in amongst sand, more river crossings, more rocks, more sand track with more obstacles and a lot of rock/boulder and mountain climbing, up water falls and down drop offs.
-Fatigue setting in hard, but mentally was still feeling really good.
+First river crossing, OMG did ice water feel so good on the legs?
+It was definitely a wakey moment, then onto the riverbed, onto the more uneven track with rocks and tree roots in amongst sand, more river crossings, more rocks, more sand track with more obstacles, and a lot of rock/boulder and mountain climbing, up waterfalls and down drop-offs.
+Fatigue set in hard, but mentally was still feeling really good.
 No negative thoughts, a decision I made with the mantra of one foot in front of the other.
-I ran where I could and walked what I needed too.
+I ran where I could and walked what I needed to.
 This was happening and I was doing it and it was achievable.

 “Not long to go now”, so every race official told us 12km out from the finish line.
-My definition of “not long to go now” is very different to theirs!!
+My definition of “not long to go now” is very different from theirs!!

 One last river crossing, one last river bed, and you can hear the finish line,

-OMG Day One is actually complete and for the first time along this journey I was excited, a sense of accomplishment and a new found love and appreciation for what I was actually doing.
-Food, rehydrate, stretch, shower, more food, recheck gear for Day Two, refocus, I’m only half way there, sleep.
+OMG Day One is actually complete and for the first time along this journey, I was excited, had a sense of accomplishment, and a newfound love and appreciation for what I was actually doing.
+Food, rehydrate, stretch, shower, more food, recheck gear for Day Two, refocus, I’m only halfway there, sleep.

-Day 2 4am, wakey wakey – the same buzz I had heard the day before is now throughout the camp site again.
-4:30am last hugs being given all around and the support crews are off to sort kayak scrutineering and set up for transition, leaving me in the dark to walk to the start line with a 8am start.
+Day 2 4 am, wakey – the same buzz I had heard the day before is now throughout the campsite again.
+4:30 am last hugs being given all around and the support crews are off to sort kayak scrutineering and set up for transition, leaving me in the dark to walk to the start line with an 8 am start.
 Yeap, we get ditched and left. if only I was a little faster I would have started at an earlier time, but all good, it is what it is.

 There’s a different feeling among the competitors this morning, more laughter and lots of conversations reflecting on Day One.
 It was so good knowing that the feelings of “mountain run” were mutual.

 15km ride, no sweat, not!!
 Almost 15km of incline with only a few downhills.
 They were goodies though.
 Same process as yesterday.
-Got passed, passed others, hit a head wind and found myself all alone again.
-First part of the transition, change of shoes, run time for a bit, carrying the bike, downhill on rocky dirt road over the bridge, rack the bike and down to the river across the river bed, another no modesty moment as I get changed on the riverbed.
+I Got passed, passed others, hit a headwind, and found myself all alone again.
+The first part of the transition, change of shoes, run time for a bit, carrying the bike, downhill on a rocky dirt road over the bridge, racking the bike, and down to the river across the river bed, another no modesty moment as I get changed on the riverbed.
 In the kayak and on the water just like that.
 This seems to be the part everyone worries about.
 This was what I was looking forward to.
-If it was anything like the Rangitikei scenery I as in for a treat.
+If it was anything like the Rangitikei scenery I was in for a treat.

-It was time to pop the brain on focus mode, but still a feeling of roboticness, one stroke after the next, choosing lines and keeping balance.
+It was time to pop the brain into focus mode, but still a feeling of roboticness, one stroke after the next, choosing lines and keeping balance.

-Then from up above is an officials voice, “just bounce off the rock and it’ll take you round and you can park up”.
+Then from up above is an official’s voice, “just bounce off the rock and it’ll take you around and you can park up”.
 Easy, damn, people are passing me now.
 Emptied boat and off we go again.
 The wind is picking up.
 Feeling a little chilly.
 Going to have to work a little bit harder now to warm up and catch up.

 I can see ahead of me kayakers almost doing a U-turn, looking at where they are heading away from, I see some mighty big rapids, sweet, I start turning, but too late, I get caught in the flow, big rapids here I come.
 Oh well, I was here for an adventure anyway.